 Guangzhou is a large and growing metropolis.
 Long known for rampant urbanization and gigantic traffic jams, today it is a city transformed.
 Guangzhou has a public transport system the equal of those in other leading international destinations.
 The construction of a modern underground rail network and the development of a more liveable urban environment have made getting around the city a rather pleasant experience.

 The Guangzhou Metro is a convenient way to get around and covers the entire length and breadth of the city.
 Line 1, which runs from east to west, and Line 2, which runs from north to south, intersect in the centre of the city and are certainly the most useful ones for visitors.
-The basic fare is CNY 2, for distances of 4 kilometres (2.5 miles) or less, with supplements for longer distances.
+Fares range from CNY 2 to CNY 12.

 Buses are a practical and inexpensive way to discover the city.
 About 8,000 buses operate in the city every day, from 5 a.m. to midnight.
 Only a portion of them are air-conditioned.
 The fare is about CNY 2.

 Guangzhou has more than 16,000 taxis!
 Although this may sound impressive, demand is also very high, especially at rush hour.
-The initial rate (flag-down fare) is CNY 10, plus about CNY 3 for each additional kilometre (0.6 miles).
+The initial rate (flag-down fare) is around CNY 7, plus about CNY 3 for each additional kilometre (0.6 miles).

 Upon your arrival in Guangzhou, you can get in touch with local tourism professionals for further information and to help organize your stay.Guangzhou Tourist Board